Keyboard shortcuts

 Structure

-An HSD describes a hierarchy of nodes — the parts that make up the object.
-Each node can have a position, a mesh (its geometry), a material (its appearance), physics properties, and scripts that define its behavior.
+HSD is a simple format describing the hierarchy of nodes and other data.
+Each node can have a position, mesh, material, physics properties, or scripts that define its behavior.

-Meshes and textures are stored as blobs, separate from the record itself.
-This keeps the document light while allowing heavy assets to be cached and reused.
+Binary data like mesh geometry, textures, and scripts are stored as blobs, separate from the record itself.
+This keeps the document light and allows heavy assets to be cached, re-used by other documents, and lazily fetched.

 Collaboration